Skip to Content

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

-Materials Needed to Build a Wood Christmas Tree
+Materials Needed to Build a Shiplap Tree

 Before beginning this project, you will want to determine the container you plan to use.
 The container size will determine the exact amount of materials and lengths needed for your wood tree.